jacksmith15/statham-schema/docs/source/index.rst

 Generating python classes
 -------------------------

-Alternatively, DSL models may be generated automatically from an existing schema:
+Alternatively, Python models may be generated automatically from an existing schema:

 .. code-block:: bash